Skip to main content

 About

-MX vs. ATV Reflex is a single player and multiplayer racing game.
+MX vs. ATV Reflex is a single player and multiplayer open world racing game.
 It was developed by Rainbow Studios and was released on November 26, 2010.
 It received positive reviews from both critics and players.

 Think fast and hang on to your ride as you take independent control of the rider and take the ultimate test of mettle.
 Dual controls let you tear it up with death-defying tricks and high-flying freestyle action.
 Fight for traction and dig up the track to leave your mark.